lucastliu/gmailfs/README.md

 Example:
 `vim emaildraftname`
-start with the structure shown below
+start with the structure shown below.
+Note: You must have a newline after the messages line.

 ```
 Subject: email example
 Sender: me
 To: whoever.it.is@duke.edu
-Messages: put-whatever-text-you-want-to-write-here-but-you-cannot-start-a-new-line
+Message: put-whatever-text-you-want-to-write-here-but-you-cannot-start-a-new-line

 ```